davisjoseph6/learn_C/README.md

 3. Scheme language implementation (front-end) which also includes a standalone transpiler, in C.
 4. A Unix shell intepreter (a simple bash clone), and a simple Linux/Unix clone.
 5. A C programming language implementation (front-end) which also includes a standalone transpiler, in C.
-6. Implementation of SQL in C.
-7. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
-8. An Ada language implementation (front-end) which also includes a standalone transpiler, in C.

 ## CS and CE part 3:
 - Higher Category Theory